escuccim/DataScienceCapstone/README.md

 This contains the code for my text prediction algorithms and application, as created for the Capstone course in the Johns Hopkins University Data Science specialization on Coursera.

+The Shiny App is available here: https://ericscuccimarra.shinyapps.io/TextPrediction2/

+A more in depth description of the steps taken to process the data and the algorithm used is available here: http://rpubs.com/skooch/355342

 ## Loading Data
 File: loaddata.R